 - Preheat the oven to 400°F (200°C).

-- Mix tapioca flours and salt, then pour in boiling oil and milk, and let cool.
+- Mix tapioca flours and salt, then pour in boiling oil, milk and water and let cool.

 - Add egg and grated cheeses, shape into balls, bake for 30 minutes, and enjoy warm Brazilian Cheese Bread (Pão de Queijo).